jasoncui/jasoncui.github.io/_posts/2015-12-23-how-i-made-this-blog-for-free.md

 ![Poole]({{ site.url }}/public/poole.png){: .center-image }

 As mentioned above, [Poole](http://getpoole.com/) is the Jekyll theme used for this site.
-Poole also offers two official themes within it called *Hyde* and *Landon* that offer additional features ranging from two-column themes to hidden navigation bars.
+Poole also contains two official themes within it called *Hyde* and *Landon* that offer additional features ranging from two-column themes to hidden navigation bars.

 #### URL